-- For contractual liability, the prescription period is five years for immovable property, two years for movables and, in the case of continuous supply of digital elements, six months from the end of the contractual term, save for the provision of a guarantee (Articles 554-559 of the GCC, including further details thereon). - For representative actions in force as of 26 June 2023, a special one-year prescription period is provided for seeking injunctive measures, commencing on the date of the last incident of unlawful behaviour challenged, provided the same was known to the average consumer (new Article 10I, paragraph 2 of Law 2251; see 2.16 Existence of Class Actions, Representative Proceedings or Coordinated Proceedings in Product Liability Claims).
+- save for the provision of a guarantee (Articles 554-559 of the GCC, including further details thereon). - For representative actions in force as of 26 June 2023, a special one-year prescription period is provided for seeking injunctive measures, commencing on the date of the last incident of unlawful behaviour challenged, provided the same was known to the average consumer (new Article 10I, paragraph 2 of Law 2251; (see 2.16 Existence of Class Actions, Representative Proceedings or Co-Ordinated Proceedings in Product Liability Claims).